KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/queue-mode.md

 ## Use Queue Mode

-- Create a new API token from your [dashboard](https://knapsackpro.com/dashboard) (to avoid mixing Regular Mode and Queue Mode runs)
 - Update the `knapsack_pro` gem to the [latest version](https://rubygems.org/gems/knapsack_pro)
 - Run Knapsack Pro in Queue Mode with: